Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Theoretical Analysis

-\end{IEEEproof} Even though $\epsilon_t$ was not seen during training, the DTS mechanism adapts using value shift observations alone.
+Thus, the system exhibits \emph{antifragile behavior} by improving performance in response to previously unseen adversarial conditions. \end{theorem} \begin{IEEEproof} The proof is provided in Appendix \ref{AF:proof}. \end{IEEEproof} Even though $\epsilon_t$ was not seen during training, the DTS mechanism adapts using value shift observations alone.
 Thus, it can identify and exploit the best available robust policy without retraining.
 This ability to \emph{improve under perturbation} characterizes antifragility.
 Detailed algorithm for DTS algorithm is provided in Appendix \ref{alg:dTS} .